Qichun County: Geography

 Qichun County is located in the east of Hubei, along the northern banks of the Yangtze, and at the southern foot of the Dabie Mountains.
 To its east is the province of Anhui.
-The county's government, seated in the town of Caohe, is located 96 km from the center of Huanggang, and 157 km from the center of Wuhan.
+The county's government, seated in the town of Caohe, is located 96 km from the center of Huanggang, and 157 km from the center of Wuhan, capital of Hubei.

 The total geographic area of Qichun County is 2397.6 km2.
 Of this, 560 km are arable.
 Water covers 310 km (there are hundreds of lakes in Qichun County, almost all used for aquaculture).
 Forested areas cover 1,040 km.

-(Note: While not stated in government data, unless there is a statistical error, the remaining 490 km2 must be hills/mountains, in the northern part of the County, or simply unusable land).
+(Note: While not stated in government data, unless there is a statistical error, the remaining 490 km2 must be hills/mountains, in the northern part of the county, or simply unusable land).

 Qichun County's area is topographically diverse, with mountains, hills, and plains.
 The elevation decreases gradually from mountains of northeast to the lowlands of southwest.
 The Mount Sanjiao Scenic Area is located within the county.

 Apart from the Yangtze, major bodies of water in Qichun County include the Qi River (蕲河 (Qí Hé)), Lake Chidong, and Lake Chixi.